waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 When documenting parameters, observe the following guidelines:
 - In request and response examples, show all of the parameters.

 - Describe all of the parameters in tables or lists preceding the examples.
-Observe the following guideline for writing descriptions:
+Observe the following guidelines for writing descriptions:

   - Provide meaningful information about the parameter; don't just repeat the parameter's name.
-Link to other sections of the documentation if more explanation is needed, or if the list of possible values is long.
+Link to other sections of the documentation if more explanation is needed or if the list of possible values is long.

   - Write the first sentence of a description with an implied subject.
 For example, if the parameter is `name`, the description might be "Server name, which becomes the initial host name of the server."

   - Include any valid values and default value at the end of the description.
 Use the formats "Valid values are *n* and *n*." and "The default is *n*."
 For example, "Valid values are `true` and `false`." and "The default is `false`."

-  - Specify whether request body parameters are required or optional.
+  - Specify whether *request* body parameters are required or optional.
 You do not need to do this for response body parameters.

 - When listing and describing request body parameters, show the parameters in the following order: